vidister/gimp-web/content/news/2016-10-06 Dialog Defaults/index.md

 The dialog defaults feature will be available in GIMP 2.9.6 and, eventually, in GIMP 2.10.

-The introduction of filter presets and dialog defaults gets us closer to resolving [https://bugzilla.gnome.org/show_bug.cgi?id=63610](#63610), [https://bugzilla.gnome.org/show_bug.cgi?id=120829](#120829), and [https://bugzilla.gnome.org/show_bug.cgi?id=599573](#599573), filed in 2001, 2003, and 2009 respectively.
-If you think that more dialogs could benefit from either saving their settings as defaults or getting named presets, please drop by on [https://www.gimp.org/irc.html](IRC) or the [https://www.gimp.org/mail_lists.html](mailing list) for developers and tell us.
+The introduction of filter presets and dialog defaults gets us closer to resolving [#63610](https://bugzilla.gnome.org/show_bug.cgi?id=63610), [#120829](https://bugzilla.gnome.org/show_bug.cgi?id=120829), and [#599573](https://bugzilla.gnome.org/show_bug.cgi?id=599573), filed in 2001, 2003, and 2009 respectively.
+If you think that more dialogs could benefit from either saving their settings as defaults or getting named presets, please drop by on [IRC](https://www.gimp.org/irc.html) or the [mailing list](https://www.gimp.org/mail_lists.html) for developers and tell us.

-If you are interested in helping out with getting GIMP 2.10 released, please check out the [http://wiki.gimp.org/wiki/Hacking:TODO#2.10](TODO) page.
+If you are interested in helping out with getting GIMP 2.10 released, please check out the [TODO](http://wiki.gimp.org/wiki/Hacking:TODO#2.10) page.